edmondsbakery/bakery/contact.md

 </style>

 If your interested in having a wedding, birthday or event cake made to your specifications please contact us.
-We can also make bulk orders of pastries or muffins, specialty bread orders, or   Feel call us at **425-778-6811**, email us directly at edmondsbakery@comcast.net or visit us our store with our address of [418 Main St, Edmonds WA 98020](https://goo.gl/maps/cuFcTX9jG9z).
+We can also make bulk orders of pastries, doughnuts or muffins, specialty bread orders, or something else entirely.
+Please call us at **425-778-6811**, email us directly at edmondsbakery@comcast.net or visit us our store with our address of [418 Main St, Edmonds WA 98020](https://goo.gl/maps/cuFcTX9jG9z).

 Alternatively use the form below to email us.